woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode7.md

 **Alexandra**: They're still open?

-**Robbie**: They're open until nine 0'clock.
+**Robbie**: They're open until nine o'clock.
 We have two and a half hours.
 Let's take Gemma by there now.
 They'll find the owner.

 **Alexandra**: I hope so.
 I'm so sad to see this little dog without her family.